RA-Nayreed/federated-multiarch-ml/README.md

 - [Flower](https://flower.dev/) — for the federated learning infrastructure
 - [SNNTorch](https://snntorch.readthedocs.io/) — for spiking neural network modeling
 - [PyTorch](https://pytorch.org/) — for the deep learning backend
-- [OpenAI ChatGPT](https://openai.com/chatgpt) — for assistance in code debugging, design, and documentation
+- [OpenAI ChatGPT](https://openai.com/chatgpt) — for assistance in code debugging, design.
 - [Anthropic Claude](https://www.anthropic.com/index/claude) — for research support, code suggestions, and implementation guidance
+- [Cursor AI](https://www.cursor.com/) — for enhanced code documentation and developer productivity

 > Parts of this project were developed with assistance from AI tools (ChatGPT & Claude).
 All code was verified, tested, and curated manually.